-A. Doors will open at 1:00 p.m. at the John Paul Jones Arena.
+A. Tickets are not required for Fall Convocation.
+Doors will open at 1:00 p.m. at the John Paul Jones Arena.
 Guest seating will be available in sections 107, 108, and 109 (see Seating diagram).
-No tickets are required.

-Q. Where do I get my cap and gown?
+Q. Where will I pick up my cap and gown?

 A. Students: Caps and gowns for Intermediate Honors recipients are available for pickup at the University Bookstore during the following times:

 These "one-way" caps and gowns do not need to be returned after the ceremony; they may be retained as keepsakes.

 Faculty: Academic Regalia is not required.
 However, regalia can be rented through the University Bookstore at 924-3721.
 The deadline for ordering rental regalia is October 3.

 A. Parking will be available at the John Paul Jones Arena (surface lot and parking garage) located on Massie Road (see University Map).

 Q. Where will Intermediate Honors recipients and faculty members assemble?